 Tim Schweikert, Chief Executive, GE Transportation

-Marine Propulsion & Auxiliary Machinery is proud to introduce the inaugural Marine Intelligence conference.
+Marine Propulsion & Auxiliary Machinery is proud to introduce the European Marine Intelligence conference.
 Companies that have taken the lead in developing and using Big Data technologies will share their vision, introduce their latest technologies and highlight the key benefits to owners and operators.
 Don’t miss this unique opportunity to get all the information you need to develop your Big Data strategy.